 This trip’s itinerary remains somewhat exploratory in nature, varying with time of year and interests.
 Most of the hikes are short walks but there may be a longer hike up to 4 miles round trip.
 Walking will be on old roads or cross country in washes, old stock trails or on slickrock.
 Participants may opt to sit out a hike and read from our trip library.
 We return to Bluff by 4 p.m. the last day (or for those going on to Moab, arriving there about 6:30 p.m.)

 “I had long wanted to explore the Navajo Mountain area.
 This trip turned out to be the perfect way to do it I was again in touch with the Colorado Plateau but experienced a new part of it…Highlights of the program?
 Being with members of a local Navajo family made the land come alive in a way that would be impossible without their personal knowledge and perspective.
 The place and the people are woven together… And the congeniality of the group.
 I enjoyed this group, both guests and staff. ”

 – Tom Wylie, 2011 participant and National Park Service retiree, Denver, Colorado.

-CFI C0-Founder and Executive Director, Karla VanderZanden, has explored and led CFI trips in the Navajo Mountain/Rainbow Bridge area since 1988.
+CFI Founder Karla VanderZanden, has explored and led CFI trips in the Navajo Mountain/Rainbow Bridge area since 1988.
 She will be joined by a guest archaeologist and several Atene family members.